 Sensors are deployed as a Docker container on each Docker host.

-Sensors are deployed as a Docker container on each operating system instance, using a Docker runtime.
-Both Windows and Linux instances are supported.
+Agents are deployed as a Docker container on each Linux operating system instance using a Docker runtime.

 Deepfence supports AWS Fargate, where sensors are deployed as a daemon service alongside each serverless instance.